oracle/node-oracledb/doc/api.md

 For IN binds, `maxArraySize` is ignored, as also is `maxSize`.

-For `oracledb.STRING` IN OUT or OUT binds, the string length [`maxSize`](#executebindParams) property may be set.
+For IN OUT or OUT binds that are returned as String or Buffer, the [`maxSize`](#executebindparammaxsize) property may be set.
 If it is not set the memory allocated per string will default to 200 bytes.
-If the value is not large enough to hold the longest string data item in the collection a runtime error occurs.
+If the value is not large enough to hold the longest data item in the collection, then a runtime error occurs.
 To avoid unnecessary memory allocation, do not let the size be larger than needed.

 The next example fetches an array of values from a table.
 First, insert these values: